Regional Program in Veterinary Medicine

 How does the regional partnership work?

-Our regional partnerships with Utah State University, Montana State University, and the University of Idaho means our DVM students have more educational opportunities than other veterinary programs.
+Our regional partnerships with Montana State University and the University of Idaho means our DVM students have additional educational opportunities.
 The intentionally collaborative structure offers small class sizes, supportive learning communities, and hands-on experience beginning the first year.

-No matter where you start, you will earn a Doctor of Veterinary Medicine degree from WSU, one of the oldest and best professional veterinary programs in the country.
+No matter where you start, you will earn a Doctor of Veterinary Medicine degree from WSU.

 Class profile